-In order to make interesting and unexpected connections, SerenA explores and combines information from many different sources, using the growing array of Semantic Web resources.
+In order to make interesting and unexpected connections, SERENA explores and combines information from multiple sources, using the growing array of Semantic Web resources.
 Increasing amounts of information from many different domains are being made available as Linked Open Data (LOD).
-LOD uses syntactic and semantic standards such as The Resource Description Framework9 (RDF) and OWL10 (the Web Ontology Language), and is available for query across the web.
-SerenA also uses Semantic Web ontologies currently being developed and integrated to express information in specific domains, such as FOAF11 to describe people and relationships, DBpedia12 for general knowledge, Geo-Names13 for geographic locations and DBLP14 and Dublin Core15 for publi-
+LOD uses syntactic and semantic standards such as The Resource Description Framework (RDF) and